Al Daayen: Geography

 Coastline of Al Aaliya Island, east of Lusail.

 Situated alongside Qatar's eastern coastline, the municipality is bordered by Doha to the south, Al Khor to the north, and Umm Salal to the west.
 An overwhelming portion of the municipality is located within Doha Metropolitan Area boundaries.
 Three main divisions exist within the municipality between the northern, central and southern parts.
 The municipality accounts for roughly 2.5% of Qatar's total area.

 According to the Ministry of Municipality and Environment (MME), the municipality accommodates 19 rawdas, which were historically popular spots for settlements as they were typically rich in vegetation due to water and sediment run-off.
 No less than eight of Al Daayen's villages were established near or on rawdas, including Al Rehayya, Al Sakhama and Al Masrouhiya.
 Upwards of 15 wadis were recorded, a notable one being Wadi Al Banat.
 Other geographic features listed include four jeris (places where water flows) one plain, four hills, two sabkhas, and two capes.
-Two natural islands are found off its shores, Al Jazira (literally meaning 'The Island') and Al Aaliya Island.
+Two natural islands are found off its shores, Al Jazira (lit.
+'The Island') and Al Aaliya Island.

 In the central portion, where most of the municipality's coastline is found, an open desert landscape is predominant.
 Large swathes of the central-east are dedicated to the Al Wusail Environmental Protected Area.

 Boats docked in Lusail's Marina district.

 Northern Al Daayen is typified by agriculture, being dotted by several farms and a few small settlements.
 Among the most important rural settlements are Tenbek, Jarian, Umm Swaya and Umm Qarn.
 Umm Qarn is being developed to serve as the nerve center for the northern section, mainly because it is the most developed northern village, already accommodating the municipal office, a primary health center and two primary schools.

 Metropolitan Doha infringes into the highly urbanized southern section of Al Daayen.
 This area serves as the residential and economic hub of the municipality, with the planned city of Lusail being the focal point, having a prospective population capacity of 200,000.
 Rawdat Al Hamama, Al Ebb and Leabaib are also being developed as major mixed use centers for the southern area.